pavankarthikeyaatchyuta-lab/LimitBreaker-AI/README.md

 - Builds a timed rescue schedule.
 - Tracks progress with check-ins.
 - Replans if the user falls behind.
-- Falls back to offline heuristic triage if online AI services are unavailable.
+- Falls back to a Groq provider, then to offline heuristic triage, if the primary AI is unavailable.

 ![Reality check screen](docs/screenshots/triage-plan.png)

 ![Triage and rescue plan screen](docs/screenshots/rescue-plan.png)

-## Why It Is Useful
+## 🎯 Why It Is Useful

 Most productivity tools assume you have enough time to plan calmly.
 LimitBreaker AI is for the opposite moment: the deadline is close, the work is unfinished, and the user needs to decide what survives.

-The app is useful for:

-- hackathon submissions
-- assignments and reports
-- exam preparation
-- job applications
-- demo preparation
-- any deadline where scope has to be cut fast
+Useful for hackathon submissions, assignments and reports, exam prep, job applications, demo prep — any deadline where scope has to be cut fast.

-## How To Use
+## 🚀 How To Use

 1. Open the app.
-2. Paste or type the situation in plain language.
-3. Include the deadline, what is done, and what is unfinished.
+2. Paste or type the situation in plain language (include the deadline, what is done, and what is unfinished).
-4. Click `ACTIVATE LIMITBREAKER`.
+3. Click `ACTIVATE LIMITBREAKER`.
-5. Review the triage cards.
+4. Review the triage cards.
-6. Answer any reality-check questions.
+5. Answer any reality-check questions.
-7. Follow the rescue schedule.
+6. Follow the rescue schedule.
-8. Use `CHECK IN NOW` if progress changes.
+7. Use `CHECK IN NOW` if progress changes.
-9. Use `Discard Mission` to reset the current mission.
+8. Use `Discard Mission` to reset.

 Example input: